Oldham Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold properties in Oldham with more than one hundred years left on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges justify it.
+Leasehold properties in Oldham with in excess of one hundred years left on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and estate charges merit it.

 Lender Requirement